-Procession to honor feast of Venerable Augustus Tolton in Illinois
+Jubilee pilgrimage to honor Venerable Augustus Tolton in August

 The annual event in Tolton's hometown will run from his childhood parish to his gravesite.